BlitterStudio/MB_SubSonic/README.md

 You will find the configuration section in MusicBee's "Preferences" window -> Plugins.
 The necessary information you need to provide is "Hostname", "Port", "Username" and "Password".
 You can optionally specify a "Path" as well, if your Subsonic server needs one.
 Otherwise the default "/" will be used.

+Please note that the first time it connects, it will scan through your collection and create a local cache.
+This operation might take a while (depending on the size of your collection and the network speed) during which you won't be able to see anything in the Subsonic node.
+Please be patient. :)